Together We Are Stronger

 Button

-In 2017 a new hospital building opened so that some services might return to Stratford including a state-of-the-art cancer treatment unit, an ophthalmology unit and a community well-being centre.
-The League threw themselves into supporting this exciting move with renewed vigour, helped by a legacy from a local farmer, Percy Lomas and his sister, Roma.
-Since this included properties and land as well as money and was shared with Shipston Hospital, the League spent some ten years obtaining full access to the bequest and were relieved and delighted when the Café Lomas and Lomas Suite opened.
+A new modern hospital building was built and opened in 2017 so that some services could return to Stratford making treatment more accessible for those that were unable to travel to Warwick.
+The building includes a state-of-the-art cancer treatment unit, an ophthalmology unit and a community well-being centre.
+The League of Friends threw themselves into supporting this exciting move with renewed vigour and started a campaign to support the staff and patients of the new building, helped by a legacy from a local farmer, Percy Lomas and his sister, Roma.
+Since this included properties and land as well as money (shared with Shipston Hospital), the League spent some ten years obtaining full access to the bequest and were relieved and delighted when the Café Lomas and Lomas Suite opened.

 Chair: Ursula Russell MBE DL